Ignite IAS Academy Hosts Debate the Pros and Cons of One Nation, One Election - www.lokmattimes.com

 Ignite IAS Academy Hosts Debate the Pros and Cons of One Nation, One Election

-Hyderabad (Telangana) [India], December 21: In a stimulating exchange of ideas, Ignite IAS Academy hosted a spirited debate on ...
+PNN Hyderabad (Telangana) [India], December 21: In a stimulating exchange of ideas, Ignite IAS Academy hosted a spirited debate ...

 Hyderabad (Telangana) [India], December 21: In a stimulating exchange of ideas, Ignite IAS Academy hosted a spirited debate on the topic of 'One Nation, One Election,' a proposal that seeks to synchronize elections for the Lok Sabha and State Assemblies.
 The event witnessed fiery arguments, well-researched perspectives, and a deep dive into the political, constitutional, and logistical challenges associated with the proposal.